Naselle, Washington

 Naselle is a census-designated place (CDP) in Pacific County, Washington, United States located about 23 miles (37 km) from the mouth of the Columbia River.
-The population was 419 at the 2010 census.
+The population was 421 at the 2020 census.
 The valley's Naselle River flows west into nearby Willapa Bay and then into the Pacific Ocean.
 Close about the town lie the evergreen-covered Willapa Hills.
 The river's name has been spelled Nasel and Nasal.
 An early settler along the river called it the Kenebec.
 The name comes from the Nisal Indians, a Chinookan tribe formerly residing on the river.

 History

-The community first flourished as a logging town, and logging remains the dominant private industry.
+The community first flourished as a logging town, founded by Austin Dewing, and logging remains the dominant private industry.
 Settled primarily by Finnish and Scandinavian immigrants, the community has maintained this cultural heritage despite a declining percentage of traditional family names.
-Since 1982, Naselle has hosted a "Finnish-American Folk Festival" every other year, and in 2006 co-hosted, with the nearby city of Astoria, Oregon, the national festival FinnFest USA.
+Since 1982, Naselle has hosted a "Finnish-American Folk Festival" every other year, and in 2006 co-hosted, with the nearby city of Astoria, Oregon, the national festival FinnFest USA. in honor of Austin Dewing there was a statue of him made in 1995 which ended up getting stolen.